Can I Change from IVA to DRO? Your Options Explained

 Plus you can’t promote, manage or set up a limited company.
 You can’t be a company director either without first receiving permission from the court.

-Does a DRO check your bank account?
+Does an advisor check your bank account?

 A DRO advisor may ask for bank statements as proof of income.
 Or they may accept benefit letters or pay slips.
 The Insolvency Service won’t need to see bank statements.

-What debts Cannot be included in a DRO?
+What debts Cannot be included?

 Certain debts can’t be written off by a Debt Relief Order.
 It means you’d have to keep paying them.
 It includes: